vanytha/Technical-Writing-Portfolio/Knowledge-Base-Samples/Mobile-Web-Accessibility-Testing.md

 ## Introduction

 ### Purpose
 Accessibility testing on mobile devices is crucial for creating inclusive apps that everyone can use.
-By understanding guidelines, using built-in features, performing manual and automated testing, and involving real users, this document aims to ensure the CXS website mobile app is accessible to all.
+By understanding guidelines, using built-in features, performing manual and automated testing, and involving real users, this document aims to ensure the CXS (Career Experience Suite) website mobile app is accessible to all.

 ### Scope
 The scope covers all user interface components, content, and functionalities of the CXS website.